-Investments in Credit Fund's subordinated loan and member's interest are valued using the net asset value of the Company's ownership interest in the funds and investments in Credit Fund's mezzanine loans are valued using discounted cash flow analysis with expected repayment rate of principal and interest
+Investments in the investment fund's subordinated loan and member's interest are valued using the net asset value of the Company's ownership interest in the funds and investments in the investment fund's mezzanine loans are valued using the expected repayment rate.

-The significant unobservable inputs used in the fair value measurement of the Company's investments in first and second lien debt securities are discount rates, indicative quotes and comparable EBITDA multiples.
+The significant unobservable inputs used in the fair value measurement of the Company's investments in first and second lien debt securities are discount rates and indicative quotes.
 Significant increases in discount rates would result in a significantly lower fair value measurement.
-Significant decreases in indicative quotes or comparable EBITDA multiples in isolation may result in a significantly lower fair value measurement.
+Significant decreases in indicative quotes in isolation may result in a significantly lower fair value measurement.